Midjourney Review

 Should you use it?

-Best for: Generating concept art, moodboards, character studies, or stylized visual directions when the look of the output matters as much as the subject itself.
+Best for: Generating moodboards, character directions, scene studies, or campaign concepts where the style of the image matters as much as the underlying subject.

 Is it worth the price?